Etragas/Corellation_strategy/README.md

 ## Results

-Strategy results in 218% for 9 years of test (annualised 9%) and Sharpe coeffiscient ((average year profit percentage - zero risk profit percentage) / std deviation of portfolio) 0.38 which is considered very bad.
+Strategy results in 218% for 9 years of test (annualised 9%) and Sharpe coeffiscient ((average year profit percentage - zero risk profit percentage) / std deviation of portfolio) 0.38 which is considered very bad (normally it's >1) .
 On the graph below green and red triangles represent executed buy/sell orders.
 Red line on the top graph is value of account.

 ![](chart_1.png)

 ## Concerns
 There aren't many trades - only 17.
 Also most of them are performed in sequences of 5-6 whithin 3-6 months.
 So most of the time there are no trades executed.
-It results in risk that exceeds normal by ~3 times.
+It results in risk that exceeds normal by ~3 times for this yield (calculations are based on Sharpe coefficient)